ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/project/index.md

 The Dropout function randomly drops out or disables some neurons (computational units) to create a slightly different inputs for each time we train the model.
 This helps the model learn trends rather than memorizing data.
 Memorizing data would cause our prediction of the wildfires in 2015 to be off the true value.
 ___
 ## Results

+### 1. Model Evaluation
-Our model was able to have a training accuracy of about 90% with 10.52% of loss.
-Using this model, we predicted the wildfire trend in the year of 2015 and found good results:
+Our model had a training loss of .1052 after running for 50 epochs.
+Using this model, we predicted the wildfire trend in the year of 2015 and found the following results:

+**Percent Error:**

 Mean Latitude Percent Error: 3.7956767

 Mean Longitude Percent Error: 3.2202733

+\
+**Error Calculations:**

 Overall MSE: 11.8452